ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## Dental

-TEN7 covers 100% of the employee's monthly premium for [Guardian EM Dental 9A: MN](/assets/pdf/guardian_guardian_em_dental_9a_mn.pdf).
+TEN7 covers 100% of the employee's monthly premium for [Principal Dental Plan 19: MN](/assets/pdf/principal_principal_dental_plan_19_mn.pdf).
 You're welcome to cover any number of family members on the same policy, at your own expense.
 Premium differences are automatically deducted from your paycheck on a pre-tax basis.

 ## Vision

-TEN7 covers 100% of the employee's monthly premium for group vision coverage on the [MN Premier Enhanced Eyewear Plan Opt II B](/assets/pdf/bcbs_mn_premier_enhanced_eyewear_plan_opt_ii_b_2023.pdf) through Blue Cross Blue Shield.
+TEN7 covers 100% of the employee's monthly premium for group vision coverage on the [Guardian Vision Plan](/assets/pdf/guardian_guardian_em_vision_14_mn.pdf) through Guardian.

 ## Life Insurance

-You’ll receive [$50,000 Basic Life insurance](/assets/pdf/principal_mn_principal_life_50000.pdf) from Principal.
+You’ll receive [$50,000 Basic Life insurance](/assets/pdf/principal_principal_life_50000_mn_2025.pdf) from Principal.
 You may purchase additional coverage at your own expense.

 ## 401(k)